bufbuild/plugins/README.md

 ## Manual action caveats

-When triggering a manual execution of the fetch-versions workflow, you may want to disable the scheduled execution temporarily to ensure that any in-flight generated PR is not overridden by the scheduled execution.
+When triggering a manual execution of the `fetch versions` workflow, you may want to disable the scheduled execution temporarily to ensure that any in-flight generated PR is not overridden by the scheduled execution.